Sid Ryan: Work with New Democratic Party

 In addition to his union activities, Ryan has been involved with the New Democratic Party (NDP) since the 1980s.
 He has served on the Ontario NDP's provincial council and Environment committee, and is a former president of the Durham Centre riding association.

 Ryan's affiliation with the Ontario NDP became tenuous in the early 1990s, when some felt that the party had moved to the right under Bob Rae's leadership.
 On one occasion, he referred to the Rae government's austerity "Social Contract" bill as the most anti-labour piece of legislation he had ever seen.
 He subsequently resumed supporting the provincial party under Howard Hampton's leadership in a bid to rebuild the NDP/Labour relationship.

 Ryan has stood as an NDP candidate in three provincial and two federal election campaigns.
 He contested Scarborough Centre in the 1999 provincial election, and finished third behind Progressive Conservative incumbent Marilyn Mushinski and Liberal Costas Manios.
 In the 2003 provincial election, he campaigned in Oshawa and came within 1,109 votes of defeating PC incumbent Jerry Ouellette.
-Ryan moved the NDP's vote from around 5000 to over 18,000 during the course of his campaigns in Oshawa.